-I recently wrote a post about this particular piece; the personal inspiration (a man named Nicholas), the influences (Greek mythology), and that troublesome third act…here’s the “working” tagline —
+I wrote a post about this particular piece; the personal inspiration (a man named Nicholas), the influences (Greek mythology), and that troublesome third act (probably because I haven’t found my own happy ending…yet).
+Here’s the “working” tagline —

 When the Greek gods are involved, your happily ever after could be two steps, or two lifetimes, away.

 Snippet: When Magdalen and Nikolos first meet, pre-Fall of Rome, he is a servant in her house.
 Hera, Queen of the Gods, unhappy in her marriage and looking for a little vengeance upon her husband, the philandering Zeus, finds Nikolos a welcome respite.
 When her advances are rebuffed, she lashes out setting off a chain of events that not only affect the star-crossed lovers, but the natural order of the mortal world.